edoardo849/vino/README.md

 ```

 ## Implementation Notes
+- The directory structure is flat because of its simple implementation.
+For a production-ready environment you should organize your code into packages and folders
 - The `POST /games/{id}` body must be formatted as an `application/json`
 - The game does not register a repeated letter as failed attempt.
 Example:
 if I've guessed so far "a..s.d...""